Frequently Asked Questions

 What's the difference between an LPC, LMFT, Associate, and Intern?
 Is my therapist qualified?

 All counselors are required to complete a master's degree in mental health counseling.
 After completion of their degree, therapists are required to complete post-graduate supervised hours in order to qualify for full licensure in their respective licenses.
-During this post-graduate working period they are called an "associate."
-Our associates are supervised by Claudia Thompson, who is a supervisor for LPC and LMFT candidates.
+During this post-graduate working period they are called "Associates."
+Our Associates are supervised by Claudia Thompson, who is licensed by the State of Texas as a LPC Supervisor and LMFT Supervisor.

-While there are some differences in Professional Counselor (LPC) and Marriage and Family Therapy (LMFT) licensure, everyone that works with us is specialized in working with individuals and couples that are seeking therapy for relationship or sexual concerns.
-Fully licensed therapists hold the credentials of LPC or LMFT and do not require supervision.
+While there are some differences in Professional Counselor (LPC) and Marriage and Family Therapy (LMFT) licensure, everyone who works in our Practice specializes in working with individuals and couples who are seeking therapy for relationship or sexual concerns.
+Fully licensed therapists hold the credentials of LPC or LMFT and do not require formal clinical supervision, although regular consultation is encouraged.

-We also have pre-graduate interns that work within our practice.
+We also have pre-graduate interns who work in our Practice.
 Interns have completed their master's level coursework but cannot graduate without completing three semesters of supervised therapy work.
 Our interns are eager to learn, enthusiastic, knowledgeable in the latest mental health research, and have a lot of guidance from fully licensed supervisors within our practice and at the university.

 How much does therapy cost?